adaramuju/eBooki-reader/README.md

 * rtfparserkit
 * java-mammoth

-Librera is distributed under the GPL
+eBooki is distributed under the GPL

 ## License